Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{Cost Model}

-We outline the abstract cost model for the context-enhanced selection and join operations.
-For joins, we start by investigating the first available strategy: nested-loop join (NLJ).
-It is important to note that we focus on evaluating exact algorithms in our study.
-Since the distance we use is cosine similarity, hash-based approaches would yield approximate solutions similar to Locality Sensitive Hashing.
-Of course, if we were to use equi-joins, it would be possible to use traditional hash-joins, but there would be no benefit from using embeddings.
-Still, nested loop joins are a good fit as they can be formulated with good cache-locality, an important performance factor (\autoref{sec:evaluation}) that does not incur random access over high dimensional data as every vector needs to be pair-wise compared using cosine distance.
+We outline the abstract cost model for the context-enhanced similarity selection and join operations.
+For joins, we investigate the first available strategy: nested-loop join (NLJ)\Rone{~\cite{DBLP:journals/fcsc/YuLDF16}}.
+We note that we focus on evaluating exact algorithms in our study.
+Since the distance we use is cosine-similar, hash-based approaches would yield approximate solutions similar to locality-sensitive hashing.
+If we were to use equi-joins, it would be possible to use traditional hash-joins, but there would be no benefit from using embeddings.
+Still, nested loop joins can be formulated with good cache-locality, an important performance factor (\autoref{sec:evaluation}) that does not incur random access over high dimensional data as every vector needs to be pair-wise compared using cosine distance.

-We outline the abstract cost model for selection and join below, where $R$ and $S$ are relations, $|R|$ is the cardinality of relation $R$, $A$ represents the data access cost, $M$ represents the model cost, and $C$ is the computation cost.
+We outline the abstract cost model for selection and join below, where $R$ and $S$ are relations, $|R|$ is the cardinality of relation $R$, $A$ represents the data access cost, $M$ represents the model cost, and $C$ is the computation cost \Rone{of the operation}. \Rone{As the model, computation, and access cost vary relative to the particular architecture and DBMS, the cost model should be parametrized based on their mutually normalized relative performance~\cite{DBLP:conf/sigmod/KesterAI17,DBLP:journals/pvldb/HilprechtB22}}.

-Selection is an operation where input data is scanned, embedded, and the condition is applied over every input tuple, where each tuple incurs access, computation, and model cost:
+Selection is an operation where input data is scanned, embedded, and the condition is applied over every input tuple, where each tuple incurs access, model, and computation cost (\Rone{when the tuples are only retrieved $C = 0$}):

 By naively extending the Nested-Loop Join (NLJ) operation, it would scan both relations and perform pair-wise condition comparisons.
-In this implementation without considering model-relational interaction, model access would be performed per-processed tuple, which incurs quadratic model access cost.
+In this implementation, model access would be performed per-processed tuple without considering model-relational interaction, which incurs quadratic model access cost.
 Considering that embedding models are computationally expensive, the following cost model shows the suboptimality:

 Instead, by considering the characteristics of the nested-loop join, we observe that tuple embedding needs to happen only once per tuple from both relations.
 This can be performed as a precursor to the join operation or as a lazy embedding and data materialization strategy.
 By observing this behavior, the join results in a linear model cost with prefetching: